RealismusModding/realismusmodding.github.io/mods/seasons19/manual/gameplay/index.md

 ## Adjusted vehicle maintenance and repair

-We have replaced the Seasons 17 repair system for the basegame 19 repair, but added new algorithms for sell and repair prices.
-Also, we have separated the scratches (visible wear) from the vehicle repair.
+The Seasons 17 repair system has been replaced by the standard one from FS19, but new algorithms have been added to calculate sell and repair prices.
+Also, the scratches (visible wear) has been separated from the vehicle repair.
 To improve the performance of your vehicle you can repair.
 To make the vehicle nice and shiny again you will need to repaint the vehicle.
 This is costly, depending on the size and complexity of the machine.